BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 ## Integration with other Pimcore plugins

+### Pimcore Core

+#### Custom Pimcore Backend CSS

+You can add a custom CSS file to Pimcore assets and assign this to a website setting `custom.css`.
+This will automatically get loaded when a user accesses the Pimcore backend.
+This way you can customize the look and feel of the Pimcore backend or hide functions which are not configurable via permissions.

 ### Pimcore Process Manager Bundle

 To run dataports periodically you can either use a real cronjob or you can use [elements/process-manager-bundle](https://github.com/elements-at/ProcessManager).
 With the latter you are able to configure dataport start times directly from Pimcore backend.